tru-ID/sim-card-auth-ios/Tutorial README.md

 import TruSDK
 ```

-The SDK will ensure that this call will be made over the cellular network.
+As discussed, the SDK will ensure that this call will be made over the cellular network.
 When the `openCheckUrl(..)` calls the closure, you call the `handler` as well.

 Define one last method called `retrieveSubscriberCheck(..)` as follows: